emqx/emqx-docs/en_US/advanced/lang-exproto.md

     - Provides the `Subscribe` interface.
 Called by user's server to subscribe to a topic to receive certain downlink messages from the EMQ X.
     - Provides the `Unsubscribe` interface.
 Called by user's server to unsubscribe from a topic.
     - Calls the `OnTimerTimeout` callback.
 Used to handle timer timeout events
     - Call the `OnReceivedMessages` callback.
-Used to receive downlink messages.
+Used to receive downlink messages (After a successful subscription to a topic, this method will be called back if there are messages on the topic)

 ## APIs